Key takeaways

 Business plan

 A business plan speaks volumes about your strategy for how you’ll grow and become profitable.
-Lenders often require it because they have a vested interest in knowing the details about business operations, the market conditions and financial projections you expect to see over time.
+Some lenders require a business plan to learn more about the business, its operations, overall market conditions and financial projections.
 Details to include in your business plan:

 • Key objectives